 A best practice, as articulated by the Municipal Finance Officers Association, is to obtain budget approval prior to the start of the fiscal year.
-Under the proposed timeline (Appendix I), the first date for budget deliberation is November 12, 2020 where Council will be presented the 2021 Budget Overview by the Chief Financial Officer followed by the service budget presentations for Regionally Controlled services.
+However, given the uncertainty around the economy, the delay in the announcement of the Provincial budget to November 2020, staff is proposing that the first date for budget deliberation be January 28, 2021 where Council will be presented the 2021 Budget Overview by the Chief Financial Officer followed by the service budget presentations for Regionally Controlled services.

-The external agencies (Peel Regional Police, Ontario Provincial Police, Credit Valley Conservation, Toronto and Region Conservation Authority, and Conservation Halton) will present their respective budgets to Regional Council on November 19, 2020.
-November 26 and December 3 are held as budget meeting dates for further deliberations, if required.
+The external agencies (Peel Regional Police, Ontario Provincial Police, Credit Valley Conservation, Toronto and Region Conservation Authority, and Conservation Halton) will present their respective budgets to Regional Council on February 4, 2021.
+February 11 and February 18 are held as budget meeting dates for further deliberations, if required.
+The proposed budget timelines are presented in Appendix I.